-Follow these instructions to install the CPU:
+Follow these instructions to Install the CPU:

-- Align the processor to the carrier so that the gold triangle on the processor aligns with the triangle on the carrier, and then install the processor into the carrier. - NOTE: Apply thermal compound evenly on the top of the CPU. - Carefully flip the heatsink over.
-Align the carrier assembly so that the triangle on the carrier aligns with the triangle on the heatsink, and then install the carrier assembly onto the bottom of the heatsink. - 3.
-Remove the CPU socket cover. - NOTE: Save and replace the CPU socket cover if the processor is removed from its socket. - Align the heatsink to the CPU socket using the guide pins and make sure the gold triangle is in the correct orientation.
-Then place the heatsink onto the top of the CPU socket. - Secure the heatsink by tightening the screws in sequential order (1→2→3→4).
-NOTE: When removing the heatsink, loosen the screws in reverse order (4→3→2→1).
+- 1. Align and install the processor on the carrier. - NOTE: Apply thermal compound evenly on the top of the CPU.
+Remove the protective cover from the underside of the heat sink. - Carefully flip the heat sink cover.
+Then install the carrier assembly on the bottom of the heat sink and make sure the gold arrow is located in the correct direction. - 3.
+Remove the CPU cover. - NOTE: Save the CPU cover in the event that you need to remove the CPU from the socket. - Align the heat sink with the CPU socket by the guide pins and make sure the gold arrow is located in the correct direction.
+Then place the heat sink onto the top of the CPU socket. - 5.
+Position the rotating wires into the latch position.
+Tighten the screws in sequential order $(1\rightarrow 2\rightarrow 3\rightarrow 4)$.

+NOTE: When dissembling the heat sink, loosen the screws in reverse order $(4\rightarrow3\rightarrow2\rightarrow1)$ and then move the rotating wires into the unlatch position.